MicrosoftDocs/sdk-api/sdk-api-src/content/dxvahd/ns-dxvahd-dxvahd_stream_data.md

 ### -field Enable

 Specifies whether this input stream is enabled.
-If the value is <b>TRUE</b>, the <a href="https://docs.microsoft.com/windows/desktop/api/dxvahd/nf-dxvahd-idxvahd_videoprocessor-videoprocessblthd">VideoProcessBltHD</a> method blits this stream to the output surface<b></b>.
+If the value is <b>TRUE</b>, the <a href="https://docs.microsoft.com/windows/desktop/api/dxvahd/nf-dxvahd-idxvahd_videoprocessor-videoprocessblthd">VideoProcessBltHD</a> method blits this stream to the output surface.
 Otherwise, the stream is not blitted.
 The maximum number of streams that can be enabled at one time is given in the <b>MaxInputStreams</b> member of the <a href="https://docs.microsoft.com/windows/desktop/api/dxvahd/ns-dxvahd-dxvahd_vpdevcaps">DXVAHD_VPDEVCAPS</a> structure.